Gap Years: Pros, Cons, & How to Make them Effective

 Earn and save money

-The high overall cost of attending college means most students take on debt to receive an education.
-Working and saving money for a year can help reduce the overall amount you need to borrow.
-Due to a shortage of employees, many companies are hiring multiple positions, regardless of experience.
-If a 9-5 job isn't your thing, there are many other creative ways to make money, like side hustles!
+The high overall cost of attending college means that most students take on debt to receive their education.
+Working and saving money for a year can help reduce the overall amount of financial aid you need to apply for or borrow.

 Give back, learn, or try something new

-There are many formal gap year programs that offer the opportunity to travel and work in unique places, with room and board covered in exchange for your efforts or labor.
-If you’re looking for new experiences, have a special career interest, or just want to travel while building your resume, check out our in-depth breakdown of the popular gap year program AmeriCorps here.
+There are many formal gap year programs that offer the opportunity to travel and work in unique places, with room and board covered in exchange for work.
+If you’re looking for new experiences, have a special career interest, or just want to travel while building your resume, check out our breakdown of the popular gap year program, AmeriCorps.

 What are the cons of taking a gap year?